elwayman02/ember-interactivity/README.md

 *Time to Interactivity* to be the time it takes for the user to perceive that the application is ready for interaction.

+Ember Interactivity allows us to generate latency metrics tailored to this definition; specifically, by identifying the critical components required to render a parent route or component, we can track load times and identify bottlenecks that are critical to the user experience.
+By focusing on perceived load times, we are able to reduce user bounce rates and churn through making the content appear to load faster.
+Some strategies for this involve adding placeholders for necessarily long content wait times, but often there is plenty of low-hanging fruit to make actual improvements if we have the proper instrumentation to locate these issues.

 Check out the [Demo](http://jhawk.co/interactivity-demo)!

 Installation